Do You Need a Car in San Francisco?

 What’s Easy to See Without a Car

-If you’re visiting San Francisco for the first time, you’ll find that most neighborhoods are easy to explore, and many of San Francisco’s best attractions are accessible without driving, too, including:
+If you’re visiting San Francisco for the first time, you’ll find that most neighborhoods are easy to explore, and many of San Francisco’s best attractions are easy to get to without self-driving, too, including:

 - The Ferry Building